EBolinVA/Green_Stocks_Analysis/README.md

 ### 2017 Results

 For the 12 stocks analyzed for 2017, all but one stock had a positive return.
-The best performing stocks were DQ with 199.4% return, and SEDG with 184.5% return.
-The lowest performing stock was TERP with a -7.2% return.
+The best performing stocks were Daqo New Energy Corp (NYSE: DQ) with 199.4% return, and SolarEdge Technologies Inc (NASDAQ: SEDG) with 184.5% return.
+The lowest performing stock was TerraForm Power (NASDAQ: TERP) with a -7.2% return.

 ### 2018 Results

 The story in 2018 was not as rosy.
 All but two stocks suffered losses.
-The only two stocks with positive returns in 2018 were ENPH at 81.9% return, and RUN with 84.0% return.
-DQ ended the year down 81.9% and SEDG lost 7.8%.
+The only two stocks with positive returns in 2018 were Enphase Energy Inc (NASDAQ: ENPH) at 81.9% return, and Sunrun Inc (NASDAQ: RUN) with 84.0% return.
+Daqo New Energy Corp (DQ), the stock in which our client's parents were most interested, ended the year down 81.9%.
+Another loser was SolarEdge Technologies Inc (NASDAQ: SEDG) which lost 7.8% after their huge run in 2017.

 ## How the returns were calculated
 Indexes and for loops were used in the coding to loop over all the rows in the spreadsheet while collecting data for Starting Price, Ending Price, and Volume for each stock.
 The Starting Price was collected from the first row (first day) of each stock, and the Ending Price was collected from the last row (last day) of each stock.
 Volumes were collected daily for each stock and added together in order to be output into the 'Return' column on the analysis worksheet.